influxdata/telegraf/plugins/outputs/opensearch/README.md

   replaced by the negative value in this number to respect the sign of the field's original value.
-* `use_pipeline`: If set, the set value will be used as the pipeline to call when sending events to elasticsearch.
+* `use_pipeline`: If set, the set value will be used as the pipeline to call when sending events to opensearch.
 Additionally, you can specify dynamic pipeline names by using tags with the notation ```{{tag_name}}```.
 If the tag does not exist in a particular metric, the `default_pipeline` will be used instead.